-This journey of self discovery is an ongoing work in progress and, in my experience, is underpinned by the need for radical self honesty and awareness.
-It’s not always a pretty picture or an easy process!
+The journey of self discovery is an ongoing work in progress and, in my experience, is underpinned by the need for radical self honesty and awareness.
+This is what I know about myself, so far…

 - I’m Lea (pronounced Lee-UH NOT Lee), although the name my birth mother gave me was Jovy.

-- I left management consulting to re-train as a holistic health coach after my Mum died unexpectedly in 2003.
+- I left management consulting with Accenture to re-train as a holistic health coach after my Mum died unexpectedly in 2003.

 - After spending over £10,000 in qualifications to change careers, I realised I actually disliked working with clients as a personal trainer and holistic health coach.
 DOH.

-- I have two gorgeous children, Mali and Samson.
+- I have two gorgeous children, Milo and Samson.
 But motherhood is definitely NOT the be-all and end-all for me.